-William Shakespeare, around here we call him “Bill”, wrote ‘A rose by any other name would smell as sweet’.
-In customer-speak we guess Bill Shakespeare was making the point that it doesn’t matter so much what you call your customers it’s how you treat them that counts.
+William Shakespeare, around here we call him “Bill,” wrote, “A rose by any other name would smell as sweet.”
+In customer-speak, we guess Bill Shakespeare was making the point that it doesn’t matter so much what you call your customers; it’s how you treat them that counts.
 But as they say in the infomercials, “But wait!
 There’s more.”
-Actually there is more, a lot more.
+A lot more.

-And then there is Dick’s Last Resort where customers can expect to be verbally abused and for some odd reason they seem to look forward to the hazing.
+And then there is Dick’s Last Resort, where customers can expect to be verbally abused, and for some odd reason, they seem to look forward to the hazing.